 There are three performance level ratings available, and the only determination of what level is required is down to the rider i.e. you choose the rating based on your type of riding and environment.

-Level A – Offers a lower level of protection, but reduces any ergonomic/weight penalties.
-Intended where higher levels of protection could be inappropriate. ie Warm weather
+Level A – Light-duty protective garments, that provide limited protection to the wearer against injury.
+However, reduces ergonomic/weight restrictions.
+Intended where higher levels of protection could be inappropriate. i.e. Warm weather

-Level AA –Offers a balance between the level of protection and the ergonomics of its use.
+Level AA – Medium-duty protective garments, that provide medium protection to the wearer against injury.
+Offers a balance between the level of protection and the ergonomics of its use.

-Level AAA – Offers the highest level of protection and is viewed as performance clothing.
+Level AAA – Heavy-duty protective garments, that provide the highest level of protection for the wearer against injury.
 As such it may not be the lightest or most flexible option.

 A big thank you to RST, for providing some of the information used in this article.